-Although the upper bound presented in Section \ref{subsec:CostUpperbound} is a coarse estimation, it suggests the following fact: The program state of a unitary generated by a quantum circuit encodes information not only of the parameters of the local unitary gates, but also how the gates are applied among the registers legitimately [c.f.
-Definition \ref{def:brickwork_circuit}].
+Although the upper bound presented in Section~\ref{subsec:CostUpperbound} is a coarse estimation, it suggests the following fact: The program state of a unitary generated by a quantum circuit encodes information not only of the parameters of the local unitary gates, but also how the gates are applied among the registers legitimately [cf. Definition~\ref{def:brickwork_circuit}].

 Assume that the location $(r: j \in \mathcal{L}_r;~q_j)$ about each unitary gate $G_j$ is encoded in a bit-string $\mathsf{L}_j \in \{0, 1\}^{m}$, where $m$ is a constant dependent on the circuit architecture\footnote{ For instance, we can take $m$ such that $2^m$ is greater than or equal to the number of valid pairs of qubits on any layer of the circuit, where the $k$-local gates can be applied.
-Note that the argument applies to quantum brickwork circuits with any geometry. }, and the sender (user that prepares the program state) and receiver (quantum processor) have reached a consensus on the circuit architecture (the connectivity graph, circuit depth, gate number, \etc).
+Note that the argument applies to quantum brickwork circuits with any geometry. }, and the sender (the user who prepares the program state) and receiver (the quantum processor) have reached a consensus on the circuit architecture (the connectivity graph, circuit depth, gate count, \etc).
 At such, a candidate of the program state is given by the following tensor product state:

-While the state does not yield the most compact form, its expression reveals an underlying regularity: When the local gates become larger, the program cost of each gate increases, while there are fewer gates allowed to be placed in the circuit, thus both the gate number $\ell$ and the bit-string length $|\mathsf{L}_j|$ decreases.
+While the state does not yield the most compact form, its expression reveals an underlying regularity: When the local gates become larger, the program cost of each gate increases, while there are fewer gates allowed to be placed in the circuit; thus, both the gate number $\ell$ and the bit-string length $|\mathsf{L}_j|$ decrease.
 This highlights a trade-off in program cost between describing the circuit architecture and storing individual program states of local gates.

 How can this flexibility be utilized, given that the gates have fixed dimensions?
 We invoke the well-applied light-cone argument for general quantum circuits \cite{Haferkamp2022, HuangLearnShallowCircuit2024, Nadimpalli_2024, Yang_2025}, which indicates that the local gates can be grouped into non-intersecting light-cones without violating their relative order of implementation.
 Each group of small unitaries is combined into a larger unitary, while the layout of these resulting unitaries can be significantly simpler.
 To specify, the light-cones are defined by their first layer of gates.
 Starting from the first layer, each subsequent layer is constructed inductively by including the set of gates that act on the qubits affected by the gates in the previous layer.
 The remaining separated blocks between the forward light-cones are also grouped to form the backward light-cones.
 A schematic illustration of this reduction is provided in \autoref{fig:LightconeReduction}.